Defense Distributed

-Defense Distributed is an online, open-source hardware and software organization that develops digital schematics of firearms in CAD files, or "wiki weapons", that may be downloaded from the Internet and used in 3D printing or CNC milling applications.
-Among the organization's goals is to develop and freely publish firearms-related design schematics that can be downloaded and reproduced by anyone with a 3D printer or milling machine, facilitating the popular production of homemade firearms.
+Defense Distributed is an online, open-source hardware and software organization that develops digital schematics for firearms as CAD files that may be downloaded from the Internet and used in 3D printing or CNC milling applications.
+Its purpose is to support and defend the popular production of homemade firearms.

 The company is best known for developing and releasing the files for the Liberator, the world's first completely 3D printed gun.
-On May 5, 2013, Defense Distributed made these printable STL files public, and within days the United States Department of State demanded they be removed from the Internet, citing a violation of the International Traffic in Arms Regulations.
+When Defense Distributed first published these printable STL files in 2013, the United States Department of State demanded they be removed from the Internet, citing a violation of the International Traffic in Arms Regulations.

-On May 6, 2015, Defense Distributed, joined by the Second Amendment Foundation (SAF), filed Defense Distributed v.
-U.S. Dept. of State in the Western District of Texas, leading the State Department to eventually offer a settlement in 2018.
-On July 27, 2018, Defense Distributed released ten CAD files to the public domain at DEFCAD before a federal judge in Washington State enjoined the settlement in Defense Distributed I. On April 27, 2021, the United States Court of Appeals for the Ninth Circuit vacated the injunction, and ordered the district court to dismiss the suit challenging the settlement.
-Shortly thereafter, Defense Distributed again released its library of files to the public domain.
-Multiple federal and state lawsuits are pending which challenge the legality and of this settlement, and the protected speech content of 3D printable gun files.
+In 2015, Defense Distributed, joined by the Second Amendment Foundation (SAF), filed Defense Distributed v.
+U.S. Dept. of State in the Western District of Texas, leading the United States to offer a settlement in 2018.
+Since July 2018, Defense Distributed has released its files to the public domain at DEFCAD while federal courts have been petitioned to stop it.
+On April 27, 2021, the United States Court of Appeals for the Ninth Circuit ordered the dismissal of the last suit challenging the settlement in Defense Distributed I, and the company has been publishing ever since.
+Multiple federal and state laws and lawsuits now challenge the legality of these publications, and the protected speech content of 3D printable gun files.

 History

 Founding

-After raising via a suspended crowd-funding appeal, suffering the confiscation of its first 3D printer, and partnering with private manufacturing firms, the organization began live fire testing of the first generation of printable firearms in December 2012.
+After raising via a suspended crowd-funding appeal, suffering the confiscation of its first 3D printer, and partnering with private manufacturing firms, Defense Distributed began live-fire testing of the first generation of printable firearms in December 2012.

 In its first year of operation the organization produced a durable printed receiver for the AR-15, the first printed standard capacity AR-15 magazine, and the first printed magazine for the AK-47.
-These 3D printable files were available for download at the organization's publishing site DEFCAD, but are now largely hosted on file sharing websites.
+These 3D printable files were made available for download at the organization's publishing site DEFCAD, and are widely hosted on file-sharing websites.

-The organization has been predominantly represented in public since July 2012 by Cody Wilson, who is described as a founder and spokesperson.
+Defense Distributed has been predominantly represented in public since July 2012 by Cody Wilson, the company's founder and spokesperson.
 In September 2018, Wilson briefly resigned from the company while under indictment for sexual assault, returning to his role in late 2019.

 Purpose

 According to the Defense Distributed website, the nonprofit was founded as "the first private defense contractor in service of the general public," in order to "[advance] the state of the art in small scale, digital, personal gunsmithing."
-In court records the organization claims "to publish and distribute... such information and knowledge in promotion of the public interest".
+In court records the organization claims "to publish and distribute... such information and knowledge in promotion of the public interest."